How to Spot a Real YSL Bag

-When Hedi Slimane rebranded Yves Saint Laurent and transformed the storied French atelier into Saint Laurent, he brought every aspect of its aesthetic into a new era.
-Though there was initial outcry about the seemingly drastic name change, Slimane’s acute attention to the YSL logo drove its handbags, wallets and accessories into coveted It pieces.
-The edgy, California-tinged rocker vibe of Slimane’s ready-to-wear found a balance with sleek and iconic bags, from monogrammed clutches and Kate wallet-on-chains to tasseled Cassandre crossbodies and Cabas satchels.
+When Hedi Slimane rebranded Yves Saint Laurent as simply Saint Laurent, he transformed the storied French atelier for a new era.
+Though there was initial outcry about the seemingly drastic name change, Slimane’s acute attention to the YSL logo meant his bags, wallets, and accessories quickly became It pieces.
+The edgy, California-tinged rocker vibe of Slimane’s ready-to-wear was balanced by his sleek bags, including monogrammed clutches, Kate wallet-on-chains, tasseled Cassandre crossbodies, and Cabas satchels.

 When examining an authentic Saint Laurent bag, its edges will be consistently finished.
 If the bag features matelassé, a technique used to mimic hand-stitched quilts from Marseilles, France, each row should be the same width, perfectly aligned and have an even number of stitches.
 There should never be any double stitching in the middle of a row or in an unexpected place.
 Any signs of loose threads, double stitching or similar inferior quality is an immediate red flag.